An Algorithmic Separating Hyperplane Theorem and Its Applications: Abstract

 \section{Abstract}

 We first prove a new separating hyperplane theorem characterizing when a pair of compact convex subsets $K, K'$ of the Euclidean space intersect, and when they are disjoint.
 The theorem is distinct from classical separation theorems.
 It generalizes the {\it distance duality} proved in our earlier work for testing the membership of a distinguished point in the convex hull of a finite point set.
 Next by utilizing the theorem, we develop a substantially generalized and stronger version of the {\it Triangle Algorithm} introduced in the previous work to perform any of the following three tasks: (1) To compute a pair $(p,p') \in K \times K'$, where either the Euclidean distance $d(p,p')$ is to within a prescribed tolerance, or the orthogonal bisecting hyperplane of the line segment $pp'$ separates the two sets; (2) When $K$ and $K'$ are disjoint, to compute $(p,p') \in K \times K'$ so that $d(p,p')$ approximates $d(K,K')$ to within a prescribed tolerance; (3) When $K$ and $K'$ are disjoint, to compute a pair of parallel supporting hyperplanes $H,H'$ so that $d(H,H')$ is to within a prescribed tolerance of the optimal margin.
 The worst-case complexity of each iteration is solving a linear objective over $K$ or $K'$.
 The resulting algorithm is a fully polynomial-time approximation scheme for such important special cases as when $K$ and $K'$ are convex hulls of finite points sets, or the intersection of a finite number of halfspaces.
 The results find many theoretical and practical applications, such as in machine learning, statistics, linear, quadratic and convex programming.
-In a forthcoming work we show how the algorithms can provide a certain approximation to NP-complete problems.
+In particular, in a separate article we report on a comparison of the Triangle Algorithm and SMO for solving the hard margin problem.
+In future work we extend the applications to combinatorial and NP-complete problems.

 {\bf Keywords:} Convex Sets, Separating Hyperplane Theorem, Convex Hull, Linear Programming, Quadratic Programming, Duality, Approximation Algorithms, Support Vector Machines, Statistics